oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 has to verify that all disclosed claim values were part of the original, Issuer-signed SD-JWT.
 The Verifier will not, however, learn any claim values not disclosed in the Disclosures.

-While JWTs for claims describing natural persons are a common use case, the mechanisms defined in this document can be used for many other use cases as well.

 This document also describes an optional mechanism for Holder Binding, or the concept of binding an SD-JWT to key material controlled by the